Patti Grace Smith STEM Award

 Grant Program

-The Future Space Leaders Foundation (FSLF) is pleased to announce the 2023 Future Space Leaders Grant Program.
-Intended for U.S. graduate students and young professionals who are pursuing space- and satellite-related careers, the program will provide grants for participation in the 74th International Astronautical Congress (IAC) to be held in Baku, Azerbaijan, October 2 – 6.
-2023.
+The Future Space Leaders Foundation (FSLF) is pleased to announce the 2024 Future Space Leaders Grant Program.
+Intended for U.S. graduate students and young professionals who are pursuing space- and satellite-related careers, the program will provide grants for participation in the 75th International Astronautical Congress (IAC) to be held in Milan, Italy, October 14-18.
+2024.
 In addition to attending the IAC, Grant Recipients will also be involved in supplementary career development activities in Paris.
 These IAC-associated events include the Cross-Cultural Presentation Workshop, the United Nations/International Astronautical Federation (IAF) Workshop and the Young Professionals Workshop.
-These additional activities will necessitate Grantees’ presence in Baku, Azerbaijan, beginning on September 27.
+These additional activities will necessitate Grantees’ presence in Milan, Italy, beginning on October 9.

 Grant application submission has closed.